Kullback-Leibler Barycentre of Stochastic Processes: The case with beliefs

 We can view the optimal measure as a distortion of the barycentre measure by incorporating the constraints.
-Specifically, alternatively to optimisation problem \eqref{opt:P}, we can in a first step find the barycentre and then in a second step distort the barycentre model to incorporate the constraints.
+Specifically, alternatively to optimisation problem \eqref{opt:P}, we can in a first step find the barycentre and then in a second step distort the barycentre model to incorporate the constraints. \Cref{fig:diagram-commute} provides a visualisation of this idea.
+The left panel shows that we may obtain the barycentre model and then impose the constraints from the single barycentre model or directly find the optimal model by searching within the set of constraints and minimizing the weighted KL divergence.

 This idea is formalised in the next statement.
-Modifying stochastic processes to include expectation and running cost constraints has been studied in \cite{Jaimungal2024SICON} for L\'evy-It\^o processes, and in \cite{Kroell2024IME} for pure jump processes in a financial risk management setting. \begin{proposition}[Alternative optimisation problem] Let Assumptions \ref{asm:strong=sol-SDE}, \ref{asm:Novikov}, \ref{asm:varsigma}, and \ref{asm:eta-star} be satisfied.
+Modifying stochastic processes to include expectation and running cost constraints has been studied in \cite{Jaimungal2024SICON} for L\'evy--It\^o processes, and in \cite{Kroell2024IME} for pure jump processes in a financial risk management setting. \begin{proposition}[Alternative optimisation problem] Let the assumptions in \Cref{thm:value-beliefs} and \Cref{asm:eta-star} hold.
 Then, optimisation problem \eqref{opt:P} is equivalent to

 where

 and $\mu^\bary$ is the drift of the barycentre model and $W^\bary$ is a $\Q^\bary$-Brownian motion. \end{proposition}

 \begin{proof} From Corollary 2.9 in \cite{Jaimungal2024SICON}, the solution to \eqref{opt:prime} has RN derivative given by